Discover the BEST cafes in Covent Garden! These coffee shops have quality espresso, solid bites, and a friendly atmosphere.

 The space is small but has a few tables and chairs inside and out as well as counter space.
 The service is friendly and they don’t mind if you bring your computer and work.

 10 BEST THINGS TO DO IN YORK ENGLAND

 24 HOURS IN EDINBURGH – A COMPLETE ITINERARY

 One of the best cafes in Covent Garden for Instagrammable bites and solid toasts

 One of the few Covent Garden coffee shops to tick all the boxes: WiFi, seating, solid coffee, and excellent food

-Lundenwic is a small Copenhagen inspired Covent Garden café.
+Lundenwic is a small Copenhagen-inspired Covent Garden cafe.
 The space has a clean and bright design.
 Seating is available along the narrow counter on the main floor.
 Additional seating with a few tables and chairs can be found downstairs…which is surprisingly bright and welcoming.

 This is one of the best cafes in Covent Garden if you want some healthy bites to go or to stay in if you can find a seat.